wking-io/Fluture/README.md

 #### `ap :: Future a (b -> c) ~> Future a b -> Future a c`

-Apply the value in the Future to the value in the given Future.
-If the Future is rejected, applying is not performed.
+Apply the resolution value, which is expected to be a function (as in `Future.of(a_function)`), to the resolution value in the given Future.
+Both Futures involved will run in parallel, and if one rejects the resulting Future will also be rejected.
+To learn more about the exact behaviour of `ap`, check out its [spec][14].

 ```js
 Future.of(x => x + 1)